 What's different about Plan B?

 I think it's fair to say that we have become a nation of pill poppers, expecting the 'magic bullet' to fix all our woes.
-There is a tablet for just about everything and, as a result, the pharmaceutical industry is enormous, estimated to be worth $1.1bn worldwide in 2017/18.
-But does it really have all the answers?
-Chronic physical and mental health numbers would suggest not.
+There is a tablet or vaccine for just about everything and, as a result, the worldwide pharmaceutical industry is extremely profitable, estimated to be worth USD1,144 in 2017.Source:

-Plan B differs in that I prescribe very few remedies on a short term basis.
+Plan B differs in that I prescribe remedies on a short term basis.
 One of the founding principles of Homeopathy is that of minimum dose.
 Homeopathy does not need to be repeated long term.
-It is a safe, economical and ethical approach to your health.
+It is a safe, economical, sustainable and ethical approach to your health.
 I believe that less is more, and that the success of any treatment modality should be judged by how often you need to repeat it.
-With over 20 years' training and experience in natural health therapies, I can interpret your case through various sets of lens.
-I am not limited to one approach which makes many complex cases accessible.
+With over 20 years' training and experience in natural health therapies, I can often interpret your case through various sets of lens meaning I am not limited to one approach and which makes many patients' cases accessible.

 One size does not fit all.
 I believe in an integrated approach to health - that the 'one size fits all' approach as broadly followed in the Western World - has its limitations.
 Whilst we live longer, it comes with a price tag: often a reduced quality of life with chronic, degenerative and, increasingly, autoimmune illnesses.
 Equally, I believe that conventional medicine has it's place - I wouldn't want to be without it in an emergency.
 Diagnostics play a key role in defining what the problem is and surgical advances are truly staggering.
 I do, though, think the NHS - and its patients - would benefit from the collective experience and wisdom of traditional and complementary therapies.
 Such a collaboration would save our critically ill NHS time, money and resources which could be invested elsewhere.
 I think a fresh perspective is long overdue.
 To quote the great Einstein, "...insanity: doing the same thing over and over again and expecting different results."